Vaccine passports and COVID-19 status apps

 12 January 2021

-The Ada Lovelace Institute, in collaboration with Professor Sir Jonathan Montgomery, is exploring the evidence, risks and benefits of private and public sector digital vaccine and COVID status certification schemes.
+The rapid development and roll-out of vaccines to protect people from COVID-19 prompted significant debate about digital ‘vaccine passports’.
+The Ada Lovelace Institute, in collaboration with Professor Sir Jonathan Montgomery, explored the evidence, risks and benefits of private and public sector digital vaccine and COVID-19 status certification schemes.

-This project will build upon rapid and rolling research by the Institute on the technical considerations and societal implications of COVID-19 related technologies, in particular Exit through the App Store, which considered the use of technologies to transition from the first COVID-19 lockdown in April 2020.
+This project was the next phase of Ada’s broader work on the technical considerations and societal implications of COVID-19 related technologies.
+This includes Exit through the app store, a rapid evidence review into the use of technologies to transition out of the first COVID-19 lockdown in April 2020.

-During the course of the COVID-19 pandemic, there have been repeated suggestions for documentation that verifies some COVID-19 relevant attribute about a person, generally a test result or vaccination status, and which would grant them privileges on that basis, like exemption from quarantines and contact tracing self-isolation requests or greater access to social events and workplaces.
+During the course of the pandemic, countries around the world adopted vaccine passports which granted an individual certain privileges, generally based on a test result or their vaccination status.
+This could include exemption from quarantines and contact tracing self-isolation requests or greater access to social events and workplaces.